aragon/hack/docs/stack.md

 For example, a token holder may have permission to create a vote, and the voting app may have permission to withdraw funds.

-In that case, Aragon Core tells the user that option when they attempt to withdraw funds.
+In that case, the Aragon client tells the user that option when they attempt to withdraw funds.
 Users can show their intent for performing an action by trying to execute it directly without having to know the process for executing the action.
-By traversing the Access Control List, Aragon Core can automatically determine the path needed for executing the action.
+By traversing the Access Control List, Aragon can automatically determine the path needed for executing the action.

 ## Full sandboxing

 Permission management is key for allowing security at the smart contract level.
-That is similar to the kernel, filesystem and process security in a conventional OS.
+That is similar to the Kernel, filesystem and process security in a conventional OS.

-Yet Aragon Core is a frontend too so security is also required in the UI environment.
+Yet the Aragon client is a frontend too, so security is also paramount in the UI environment.
 This is similar how many operating systems impose **app sandboxing**.
 An app shouldn't be able to access or tamper with another running app.
+It would be disastrous if a malicious app could inject code or modify the frontend of another app.

-Aragon Core's approach to frontend sandboxing is a combination of sandboxed iframes and cross-origin messaging.
+Aragon's approach to frontend sandboxing is a combination of **sandboxed iframes** and **cross-origin messaging** through a custom RPC protocol built specifically for Aragon.
+Apps do not have direct access to Web3 or Ethereum.

-All apps run inside **sandboxed iframes** and only communicate with Aragon Core using [aragon.js](/docs/aragonjs-ref.html).
-Aragon Core provides APIs for accessing smart contracts, displaying notifications and signing transactions.
-When signing transactions, a panel opens up in Aragon Core, not in the app.
-Apps cannot prompt users to sign transactions directly and they cannot interact with the contracts of other apps.
-Thus all transactions are securely handled by Aragon Core, decreasing the attack surface.
+The Aragon client uses [aragon.js](/docs/aragonjs-ref.html) to provide apps APIs for accessing smart contracts, displaying notifications and signing transactions.
+When signing transactions, a panel opens up in the client, not in the app.
+Apps cannot prompt users to sign transactions directly and they cannot interact with the contracts of other apps–in reality, they can only send action "intents".
+Thus all transactions are securely handled by the Aragon client, decreasing the attack surface.

 #### Read more: [The Aragon client](/docs/client.html)